ImASpecialGuy/WavewatchHindcastScraper/readme.md

 Note: the progress bar includes a naive time estimate that assumes all files are of equal size.
 Only trust its estimations when just downloading the standard 3-hourly data.

+Note 2: before downloading a file, there is a check if the file already exists to prevent overwriting.
+If you want the files to be overwritten, you would have to delete them.

 ## Usage/Examples

 ### Download all features for several regions from Jan 2000 to Dec 2005